kaoslabsinc/django-building-blocks/README.md

 ### Admin inline mixins

-When you need some fields on an inline admin to be readonly only for editing (equivalant of `EditReadonlyAdminMixin`), you have to split the interface into two inlines, one for adding which doesn't show any objects, and one for listing them, which has the readonly fields defined.
+When you need some fields on an inline admin to be readonly only for editing (equivalent of `EditReadonlyAdminMixin`), you have to split the interface into two inlines, one for adding which doesn't show any objects, and one for listing them, which has the readonly fields defined.
 The following classes facilitate this design pattern: